• Skip to primary navigation

 Make the cupcakes

-• Whisk together the unsweetened cocoa with the black strongly brewed coffee until combined.
+• Whisk together the unsweetened cocoa with the coffee until combined.
 Set aside.

 • Whisk together the whole wheat flour, stevia, salt, baking powder, and baking soda.
 Set aside.